Posted on

 “I think where our team is at, obviously, Aaron’s up there in age, and although he’s got some really good football in him, I think for us, as we got through the offseason, a trade made a little better sense for us.”

 Gutekunst made headlines by drafting Jordan Love, Rodgers’ replacement, in the 2020 first round, just 18 months after signing him to a four-year extension.
-Green Bay was then put in a difficult situation, with the 39-year-old subsequently winning two MVPs.
+Green Bay was then put in a difficult situation when the 39-year-old quarterback played some of the best football of his career on his way to consecutive Most Valuable Player awards.

 Embed from Getty Images